All Your Go-To Tournament Information

 New York has areas that use both the two year USA Hockey age window and the single calendar year to determine the make-up of their teams.
 There are also teams that travel from New York who are rostered as B/travel.

-Cleveland Suburban League uses the RPI system, and classifies teams as AA, A1, A2, A3, B1, and B2.
+Cleveland Suburban League uses the RPI system and classifies teams as AA, A1, A2, A3, B1, and B2.

 In Massachusetts, teams are classified A, B, and C with the exception of the Boston Metro League.

 In Michigan they’re referred to as “A” teams, in Ontario & Western New York they are referred to as “minor” teams.
-Michigan is still the only place in the universe, to our knowledge, where the A & AA classification are age groups and not skill levels.
+Michigan is still the only place in the universe, to our knowledge, where the A & AA classifications are age groups and not skill levels.

 Ohio is growing their hockey programs rapidly, but there are not the concentrations of players you'll find in Michigan or Illinois and therefore the talent is also spread out.
-Each season we see additional ice arenas being built, added to, or renovated in Ohio.
+Each season we see additional ice arenas being built, added to or renovated in Ohio.
 With the addition of the Blue Jackets in Columbus, it's only a matter of time.

-Indiana like Ohio, suffers from a lack of ice arenas.
+Indiana like Ohio suffers from a lack of ice arenas.
 Again there are several programs across the state and new arenas are being built each season.
 House program teams in Indiana do not travel to tournaments.
-Programs in Indiana typically form an All Star team from their house programs which either compete in the B or A brackets of our events.
+Programs in Indiana typically form an All-Star team from their house programs which either compete in the B or A brackets of our events.